University of Nottingham has opted into the TEF and received a Gold award.

 *This is a provisional fee and subject to change.

 Clearing contact details

-Please visit our website at www.nottingham.ac.uk/clearing to access our online Clearing forms.
-For clearing entry requirements, please visit the vacancy listings on our website from Thursday 13 August 2020 as the Clearing and Adjustment entry requirements for the course may differ from the standard entry requirements.
-Please visit www.nottingham.ac.uk/clearing for more information.
+View course vacancies and apply online at www.nottingham.ac.uk/clearing.
+For clearing entry requirements, please search the vacancy listings on our website from Thursday 13 August 2020.
+Clearing and Adjustment entry requirements for your course may differ from the standard entry requirements.
+Visit www.nottingham.ac.uk/clearing for more information.

 Course contact detailsVisit our course page